A rapidly growing SME backed with decades of industry experience and strategic industry partnerships.

 Continued R&D will play a strong part in the companies continued growth which will enable us to remain at the forefront of space mining with new and innovative technologies ahead of the current time.

-"A strong team is important, we have created one of the strongest teams in the space mining sector which have real world experience rivaled to any other space mining company."
+"A strong team is important, we have created one of the strongest teams in the space resources sector which have real world experience rivaled to any other space resources company."

 Kirby Ikin has been involved in the space industry for more than 30 years and has done so as a space businessman, as a space entrepreneur, as an advocate for the space industry, and as a public advocate for space settlement and development.
 He is Chairman of the Board of the National Space Society (headquartered in Washington DC) where he succeeded Apollo XI astronaut Buzz Aldrin.
 He was the Founder and Chairman of the Australian Space Industry Chamber of Commerce (now known as the Space Industry Association of Australia).
 He has worked in various space businesses from attempts to establish a spaceport on the Australian territory of Christmas Island through to businesses developing satellite life extension capabilities.
 In 2012 he was one of the Co-Founders of Deep Space Industries, one of the original pioneering companies planning to harvest asteroid material for use in space.
 For ten years he also ran one of the ten largest space insurance underwriting businesses in the world (GIO Space) – a business he took from a $2m per year line of business and built into a $175m per year standalone business.
 Kirby lives in Sydney, Australia.